orest-d/pointcloud-viewer-rs/README.md

 * [Egui](https://github.com/emilk/egui) - fantastic GUI library, easy to use, very portable.
 I would not even start working on this project without egui...
 * [Macroquad](https://macroquad.rs/) - another great library that Pointcloud Viewer is based on.
 * [Egui-macroquad](https://github.com/optozorax/egui-macroquad) - egui bindings for macroquad.
+* [statrs](https://github.com/statrs-dev/statrs) - we have borrow the code from the *erf* functions in order to by able to complile to wasm.